 9 out of 18 points

 Transparency: Demonstrates a commitment to transparency and public disclosure

-On the “Tech Specs” pages of its website, Apple specifies if products are totally free of brominated flame retardants (BFRs) and beryllium (as well as PVC) and have “arsenic-free display glass” and a “Mercury-free LED-backlit display.”
+On the “Tech Specs” pages of its website, Apple specifies if products are totally free of brominated flame retardants (BFRs) and beryllium (as well as PVC) and have, for example, “Arsenic-free display glass” and a “Mercury-free LED-backlit display.”
 According to statements made by staff in product launch keynotes in 2017, “senior executives highlight CHC[s] restricted from products.
 The calling out of our action on CHC[s] for certain new products … is a powerful safer products message because of high global media coverage and public interest (high views on livestream and video-sharing websites).”

-The company does not appear to further encourage or require the disclosure of ingredients in products online or on product packaging.
+The company does not appear to further encourage or require suppliers to publicly disclose ingredients in products online or on product packaging.

 0 out of 7.5 points